 Here at Employing an Apprentice, we have compiled a list of the best ways to utilise a careers fair so you can meet some great future employers.

 If you carry out some research before the event you can read up on some of the businesses attending.
-The host of the event, usually your school or university, will usually publish a list of all the employers taking part in the fair, so have a read through and decide what apprenticeships you most are interested in, and which companies you most want to meet.
+The host of the event, usually your school or university, will usually publish a list of all the employers taking part in the fair, so have a read through the information and decide which apprenticeships you are most interested in, and which companies you most want to meet.

-You might want to write a few questions down and bring them with you, this way you won’t worry about forgetting what to ask and the employer will see you are keen and prepared.
+You might want to write a few questions down and bring them with you, this way you don’t have to worry about forgetting what to ask and the employer will see you are keen and prepared.
 Examples of questions to ask include how much time you spend on the job compared to studying, or what your options are if you want to work part-time, or how your qualifications are assessed.

 When you arrive at the fair, try not to hang back, and let other people ask all the questions.
-Employers like to meet people interested in their business, so don’t be shy and back yourself.
-It is important to remember this is not an interview; it’s just a chance for you to find out what employers and opportunities are out there, so make the most of it.
+Employers like to meet people interested in their business, so try not to appear too shy and be sure to ask your questions.
+It is important to remember this is not an interview, it’s just a chance for you to find out what employers and opportunities are out there, so do what you can to make the most of it.

 This kind of action will help you stand out from the crowd and show employers you are serious about their business.
 It may also be beneficial to ask what else a company is doing for its recruitment drive.
 They may be hosting a talk that day or another event at your university next week; you might find something beneficial to your application.

 The businesses are there to make contact with young people who look like they could be a good fit for their company and will appreciate that you proactively asked for contact details.
 They will likely either ask for yours in return or will ask you to email them to keep in touch.